Makinie Fortino, LMFT – President, Founder & CEO

 Some other coaching experiences include coaching Defensive Coach for one season with Latrobe Middle 2013, and Intern Coach for Saint Vincent College in 2012.
 He firmly believes in uplifting others, breaking barriers, and eliminating the stigma many communities and minorities face regarding mental health.
 With being a part of DMHS he hopes to be a part of providing the resources and opportunities people need to become the best version of themselves.

-Ayanna Soverall grew up the youngest of three.
+Ayanna Soverall (she/her/hers) grew up the youngest of three.
 She received an Associate in Arts, Bachelor of Arts in Latin, and Bachelor of Arts in Relational Communication from University of South Florida.
 She taught Pre-Kindergarten and Kindergarten for 6 years, earning a Master of Science in Child and Family Studies along the way.

 She identifies as a Black woman.